Version 1.4 - Last updated 24 May 2018

 Our website also utilises 'non-essential' LinkedIn advert tracking, installing a number of additional cookies that help us track our link conversions.
 By choosing to opt-out of non-essential cookies, you will disable these additionall cookies from your computer.

 You have the right to opt out of non-essential cookies at any point in type.

 Information volunteered by you

-Due to EU legislation, it is important that you have the choice whether to partake in any such tracking.
+It is important you are aware of browser tracking.
+During use of the website, tracking information is collected and stored to monitor usage and to help further its development.
 The tracking, supplied and developed by Google, is by default active - if you choose not to take part, please click the 'Decline Cookies' button.
-However, please be aware than declining these cookies will hinder our development of this website in order to enhance your experience.
+However, please be aware that declining these cookies will hinder our development of this website in order to enhance your experience.

-Several pages in this web site give you the option to submit some personal information to us.
-This information will not be shared with third parties, It will only be used for the purposes explicitly indicated on such pages.
+Several pages in this website give you the option to submit some personal information to us.
+This information will not be shared with third parties, it will only be used for the purposes explicitly indicated on such pages.